PencilCode/reference/documents/turtle/animation.html.md

 ### Changing the Appearance of Objects

 When a turtle is created using `new Turtle`, its appearance matches that of the default turtle.
+Similarly, when a sprite is created using `new Sprite`, it is displayed as a semi-transparent gray box.
 However, this can be changed in a variety of ways.

 When creating the turtle, various [CSS](http://www.w3schools.com/css/default.asp) properties can be set.